MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-server-events-with-powershell.md

     ```

 > [!TIP]
 >  You can also enable the Debug log from Event Viewer.
-For more information, see [Enable Analytic and Debug Logs](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc749492(v=ws.11)).
+Learn more at [Enable Analytic and Debug Logs](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc749492(v=ws.11)).

 ## Filtering [!INCLUDE[server](../developer/includes/server.md)] Events
 You can filter the events that you view in a [!INCLUDE[server](../developer/includes/server.md)] log by setting the *FilterXpath* parameter of the Get-WinEvent cmdlet.
 The following examples illustrate how you can use the *FilterXpath* parameter to filter the [!INCLUDE[server](../developer/includes/server.md)] events.